cython/cython/docs/src/userguide/external_C_code.rst

 acquiring the GIL first.
 Some of these restrictions are currently checked by Cython, but not all.
 It is possible that more stringent checking will be performed in the future.

+..
+NOTE:: This declaration declares that it is safe to call the function without the GIL,
+          it does not in itself release the GIL.

 Declaring a function with :keyword:`gil` also implicitly makes its signature :keyword:`nogil`.